 Citizen participation in CDBG activities is not limited to the formalized procedures noted above.
-Various CDBG activities include separate public comment opportunities, as well as public participation such as providing input on the re-design of a public park.
-In addition, City administrators (Mayor, City Councilors and/or DPCD staff) are often in attendance at various neighborhood association meetings where needs and proposed or planned activities are discussed.
+Various CDBG activities include separate public comment opportunities, as well as public participation such as providing neighborhood input on the re-design of a public park.
+In addition, City administrators (Mayor, City Councilors and/or DPCD staff) are often in attendance at various neighborhood meetings where needs and proposed or planned activities are discussed.
 City representatives are available to meet with residents and business or agency representatives on an individual basis to receive input on needs and ideas for CDBG activities.

 Additionally, there are various organizations, committees and groups from which input is gathered.
 These are particularly important forums where one voice may represent many individuals or population groups.
-Included are Salem H.O.P.E., the Collaborative of Hope, the Commission for Disabilities, Neighborhood Improvement Advisory Council, the Salem Partnership, Salem Main Streets Initiative and the Salem Chamber of Commerce:
+Included are Salem H.O.P.E., the Commission for Disabilities, Neighborhood Improvement Advisory Council, the Salem Partnership, Salem Main Streets Initiative and the Salem Chamber of Commerce:

 - a.
 Salem H.O.P.E.: Salem H.O.P.E.
 (Human Organization Partnership Effort) is a networking group of human service agencies that serve Salem residents.
-It is an open public forum for agencies to learn about the services being provided by other agencies in order to fill in gaps, coordinate efforts and avoid the duplication of services.
-All human service agency representatives that serve Salem residents are invited to attend the quarterly Steering Committee breakfast meetings held at rotating agency locations.
-Through this program, agency representatives are introduced to each other and exchange information, announcements and updates.
-The DPCD provides staff administration and produces a Salem H.O.P.E. quarterly newsletter, which is distributed via e-mail.
-Salem's Assistant Community Development Director attends all Salem H.O.P.E. meetings.
-Agencies wishing to be included on the Salem H.O.P.E. mailing list should contact the Assistant Community Development Director. - b.
-Collaborative of Hope: The Collaborative of Hope is a strategy to involve residents, business owners, community groups, and homeless individuals in a conversation on how the community can collectively address chronic homelessness.
-Components included: - i.
-Annual public dialogue meetings to outline existing statistics and practices and to propose new approaches; - ii.
-Outreach workers on call out of the Salem Police Department in partnership with North Shore Community Health (funded with CDBG), to connect homeless with health and other services: - iii.
-Establishing hope@salem.com to report non-emergency transient or homeless issues; - iv.
-Instituting a Housing First model to find appropriate housing and offer it to chronic, highrisk individuals with tenant based rental assistance and support services; - v.
-Monthly meetings of the High Risk Homeless Task Force, where service providers review the cases of high-risk individuals and work to address individual needs; and - vi.
-Regular meetings of organization representatives (i.e. City of Salem, Salem Police Dept., North Shore Community Health Center, Lifebridge, NSCAP, School Department representatives, faith leaders and the North Shore Workforce Investment Board) to continue the dialog. - c.
-Commission on Disabilities: The Commission on Disabilities is a Mayor-appointed, City Council- confirmed board whose seven members meet monthly to advise the City on issues relative to persons with disabilities. - d.
-Neighborhood Improvement Advisory Council: The Neighborhood Improvement Advisory Committee works to identify and review issues that affect Salem neighborhoods and to work for the City to address them and improve the overall quality of life.
-NIAC is comprised of the President (or designee) of each neighborhood organization with the City of Salem. - e.
+Salem H.O.P.E. provides a distribution list for agencies to share events, programs, job opportunities and other information.
+It provides an opportunity for agencies to learn about the services being provided by other agencies in order to fill in gaps, coordinate efforts and avoid duplication of services.
+Agencies wishing to be included on the Salem H.O.P.E. distribution list should contact the Assistant Community Development Director. - b.
+Commission on Disabilities: The Commission on Disabilities is a Mayor-appointed, City Council- confirmed board whose seven members meet monthly to advise the City on issues relative to persons with disabilities. - c.
+Neighborhood Improvement Advisory Council: The Neighborhood Improvement Advisory Council works to identify and review issues that affect Salem neighborhoods and works with the City to address them and improve the overall quality of life.
+NIAC is comprised of the President (or designee) of each neighborhood organization within the City of Salem. - d.
 Salem Partnership: The Salem Partnership is a public/private sector coalition of local leaders who contribute time, energy and special resources to revitalize Salem.
 The Salem Partnership sponsors, supports and encourages the creation of programs and events that help promote new business development, the growth of Salem's tourist industry and unity within the community.
-The DPCD's Director is on the Executive Committee of the Salem Partnership. - f.
+The DPCD's Director is on the Executive Committee of the Salem Partnership. - e.
 Salem Main Streets Initiative: The Salem Main Streets Initiative is a preservation-based, volunteer-driven strategy for downtown and neighborhood retail business revitalization.
 The mission of the Salem Main Streets Initiative is to help plan and direct those activities that preserve, develop and enhance the economic, social and cultural quality of the city's downtown and neighborhood commercial districts.
-A representative of the DPCD attends Main Streets board meetings and various subcommittee meetings.
+A representative of the DPCD attends Main Streets board meetings and various subcommittee meetings. - f.

-g.
 Salem Chamber of Commerce: The Salem Chamber of Commerce is an independent association of business and professional people which offers business referrals, networking, participation in cooperative business building events, updates on local business issues through a monthly newsletter and breakfast meetings.
 The DPCD's Director is a member of the Chamber's Board of Directors.